VektrexElectronicSystems/SpikeSafePythonSamples/README.md

 The path for Python interpreter can be found by opening Python Launcher appliacation.
 Copy path for Interpreter “/usr/local/bin/python3”

 Using terminal the path can be added to the paths file.
 Type `sudo nano /etc/paths`
-Enter path for Python Launcher `/usr/local/bin/python3` Press `Control + X` to exit
+Enter path from Python Launcher `/usr/local/bin/python3`
+Press `Control + X` to exit
 Press `Y` to save
 Press `Enter`

-When using a MAC the Terminal applications is used for entering commands.
+When using a MAC the Terminal application is used for entering commands.

 ### IDEs